All Episodes

 Now it does.

-The government's getting involved in as much of people's lives as possible, and not just the federal government.
+The government's getting involved in as much of people's lives as possible.

 States are doing it too.

-But I have the little story here.
+But I have a little story here.

-This in the Chicago Sun Times.
+This in the Chicago Sun-Times.

-The Illinois House of Representatives voted yesterday to lift a smoking ban in the state's casinos during a debate that pitted the health of betters and casino workers against hundreds of millions of dollars in lost revenue.
+The Illinois House of Representatives voted yesterday to lift a smoking ban in the state's casinos during a debate that pitted the health of bettors and casino workers against hundreds of millions of dollars in lost revenue.

 Guess what?